Arctocephalus forsteri: Diet

 Their diet includes cephalopods, fish, and birds.
-In New Zealand, New Zealand octopus and arrow squid make up most of their cephalopod diet.
-Individuals located near their southern range limit have been known to eat penguins as part of their diet.
-Stomach contents have been analysed and shown to include Australian anchovy, barracouta, Paralichthyes flounders, broadgilled hagfish, pouched lamprey, red cod, school shark, and many other species.
-Further analysis of otoliths from their scat show that for fish prey species, lanternfishes composed the majority of their fish diet, followed by Australian anchovies, ahuru, and hoki.
+In New Zealand, New Zealand octopus and arrow squid make up most of their cephalopod diet; other cephalopod prey include broad squid, warty squid, and Antarctic flying squid.
+Individuals located near their southern range limit have been known to eat penguins (like the eastern rockhopper) as part of their diet.
+Stomach contents have been analysed and shown to include Australian anchovy, barracouta, Paralichthyes and Rhombosolea flounders, broadgilled hagfish, pouched lamprey, red cod, school shark, and many other species.
+Further analysis of otoliths from their scat show that for fish prey species, lanternfishes (such as Electrona, Gymnoscopelus, Lampanyctodes, and Symbolophorus) composed the majority of their fish diet, followed by Australian anchovies, ahuru, and hoki.
 There are different factors that affect their diet, such as season, sex, breeding, surrounding colony, oceanography, and climatic patterns.

-Predators
+Threats

 Known predators are killer whales, sharks, male New Zealand sea lions, and possibly leopard seals.
 New Zealand sea lions are also known to target pups as their prey.
 Several regurgitations by sea lions have been found to contain remains of fur seal pups, some with plastic tags previously attached to female fur seal pups.

+On 23 August 2026, the H5N1 virus, part of an outbreak affecting Australia in the second half of 2026 was detected in a long-nosed fur seal found at Beachport, South Australia.
+This was the first confirmed case detected in a mammal, leading to fears that the virus may spread to Australian sea lions.